Overview

 HPA setting

-Below is custom metric with 2 components,
+Below is custom metric with 2 components,- Based on CPU

-• Based on custom metric queries_per_second
+- Based on custom metric

-• Setup theshhold for scaling where CPU is setup for 30% average usage among pods, custom metric is setup to support 13 request/second among pods of deployment browser2.0.browser2.201
+- Setup theshhold for scaling where CPU is setup for 30% average usage among pods, custom metric is setup to support 13 request/second among pods of deployment browser2.0.browser2.201

 - type: Pods